Fall Lawn Care

 Fall Lawn Care Steps

 Are you and your Town and Country yard prepared for autumn weather and the winter that will come soon after?
-The best way to keep your turf healthy all year and get it ready for winter conditions is to :
+Prepare the turf for the cold season and ensure that it stays at optimal health throughout the year by following these Town and Country, MO fall lawn care tips :

 - Fertilize.
 The best time for you to fertilize your lawn is dictated by the variety of grass you have.
 You grass could either by a cool-season or warm-season variety.
 With Town and Country, MO being in the country's transition zone, temperatures vary greatly throughout the year.
 Any Missouri native is well aware of this fact of life.
-As such, we have both types of grasses in the yards of our residents, and some yards are made up of a blend of both warm-season and cool-season grasses.
-Cool season grasses in Town and Country, such as fescue and bluegrass, should be fertilized in early to mid-September to November.
+As such, both kinds of grasses are common in our community, and some yards are made up of a blend of both warm-season and cool-season grasses.
+If you have cool season grasses, including fescue bluegrass, start fertilizing your Town and Country yard from September until November.
 As temperatures cool and you prepare to apply the last round of fertilizer of the season, switching to a special winterizing fertilizer will prepare your grass for the winter season and make it more hardy, making for a more full and luscious yard in the springtime.
-Fertilize earlier in the year for warm-season grasses.
+Warm-season grasses have an earlier schedule.
 You should start fertilizing warm season grasses like Bermuda and zoysia in July, with the last application in August, about six to eight weeks prior to the first frost.
-As with any time you are dealing with fertilizer, be careful not to apply too much.
+Be careful not to overfertilize.

 - Aerate.
 Early fall is the ideal time to aerate your Town and Country lawn.
 Though multiple methods of aeration exist, core aeration is the most effective.
 It improves soil composition and maximizes air, water, and nutrient flow in the soil.
-Aerating your Town and Country lawn relieves compaction of the clay-rich soil and the plugs that are pulled from the ground break up thatch to a healthy thickness.
+Aerating your Town and Country lawn also benefits your land by breaking up built-up thatch and alleviating compaction of the clay soil.
 Aeration is great for assisting in seeding and fertilizing.

 - Mow.
-Drop your mower blade to cut your grass a bit shorter in the fall (it may be best to do this gradually).
+Adjust your lawnmower to cut your grass a bit shorter in the fall (it may be best to do this gradually).
 Three inches is a good benchmark.
-Keeping the grass shorter prevents fungal growth and matting in the winter under the added weight of dead leaves, snow, and ice.
-Cut it much shorter than three inches, and you give weeds room to take hold and grow.
-This is because blunted grass blades have less root growth, so there is more room in the soil for weeds to flourish.
+The idea is to keep the grass short enough to prevent winter fungal growth and matting from the weight of leaf and snow buildup, but not so short that it leaves room for weeds to grow and mature.
+This happens because blunted grass blades have less root growth, so there is more room in the soil for weeds to flourish.
 Time the frequency of your mowing with the growth rate of the grass blades.

 - Weed.
 A multiple-method approach will be most successful for fighting weed growth in Town and Country, MO and keeping your grass healthy.
-The most direct method is the use of chemical herbicides.
-Use a pre-emergence herbicide at the beginning of the season to prevent annual winter weeds from sprouting.
-For any weeds that still show up, try a post-emergence herbicide at the end of the fall season.
+One strategy is the use of chemical herbicides.
+Treat your yard with a pre-emergence herbicide at the beginning of the season to prevent annual winter weeds from sprouting.
+If weeds do emerge over the fall, a post-emergence herbicide can be applied late in the fall.
 Prevention is key in controlling weeds.
-A regular maintenance practice including aerating and fertilizing at the right times will keep your yard lush, full, and healthy; this blocks out many weeds from being able to grow.
+Following general lawn maintenance guidelines like aerating and fertilizing at the recommended times will keep your yard lush, full, and healthy; this blocks out many weeds from being able to grow.

 - Water.
-Cool-season grasses are still actively growing in the fall and, therefore, require water.
+You still need to water you cool-season grass, as it is still actively growing.
 Make sure your grass receives about one inch of water per week in Town and Country, MO, gradually spreading this out to every two weeks as growth begins to slow and winter approaches.
 Pay attention to the unpredictable Town and Country weather.
-Your grass may get enough water most weeks from natural rainfall alone.
+Natural precipitation will provide adequate watering during much of the fall.
 For your Town and Country irrigation or sprinkler system, prepare to winterize your watering system by clearing the lines of water before freezing temperatures set in.

 - Clean.
 It's important to remove fallen leaves from your lawn.
 Dead leaves that gather on your lawn can be harmful; they keep light and air out and moisture in.
-If the layer of leaves is not excessively thick yet, you can skip the raking and instead use a mulching lawnmower to shred the dry leaves and disperse them as a mulch.
-Another way to clean your yard is by removing dead organic matter that has built up between the top of the grass and the soil, known as thatch.
+Instead of having to rake way the leaves, you can use a mulching lawnmower to turn the leaves into a mulch you can apply throughout your yard.
+It saves some time, but it must be done before the layer of leaves gets too dense.
+In addition to removing leaves, cleaning the yard includes addressing thatch, the buildup of dead organic matter between grass blades and the soil.
 A thatch layer thicker than half an inch will hurt your turf.
 Use a tool specially made to dethatch and remove the excess organic matter.

 - Repair.
 Before winter comes, take a survey of your yard.
 Do you have bald spots, brown spots, or thinning?
-In early fall, reseed or install sod to address any bare spots.
-If reseeding, be sure that the seeds are not too concentrated or close together, and if sodding, make sure to water abundantly to ensure successful installation.
+Reseed bare spots in the early fall by sprinkling a few seeds around or lay a patch of sod, making sure it has plenty of water to get established.
 You can also overseed throughout your yard to prepare for a beautifully full Town and Country spring lawn.
 Apply the seeds two to four weeks before the first frost of the season.

 Fall Lawn Care Near Me | Lawn Sprinklers of St. Louis